Suggested Three Day Itinerary

 After you have left the vineyard, step back in time and visit to Prescott Farm, owned and operated by the Newport Restoration Foundation, and get a glimpse of early American history in a charming country setting featuring an 1812 windmill, historic buildings, gardens and walking trails, ducks, geese, kitchen and herb gardens and more.

-Head to one of many area spas for a signature Newport Spa treatment with salts from the sea, and a world class massage, before dinner at a neighborhood bistro.
+Unwind from the busy day with a signature treatment with salts from the sea and a world class massage before dinner at a neighborhood bistro.

-First Stop is Barrington, the artisanbutcher shop, Persimmon Provisions, for some exotic cheeses, pates, sweet peppers, chutneys and Aquidneck Honey for the perfect picnic basket.
+First stop is Barrington’s artisan butcher shop, Persimmon Provisions, for some exotic cheeses, pates, sweet peppers, chutneys and Aquidneck Honey for the perfect picnic basket.
 Barrington is a picture post card of a New England coastal town, including the large white steepled church.
 Up the road you will find the town of Warren, a haven of local artists and galleries with a mix of waterfront restaurants and classic clam shacks for the best fish and chips paired with a cup of chowder (or “chow-dah,” as the local say).

-, a living historical farm set on 48 acres, which depicts the agrarian life in 1799 through live interpretation, historic structures, and heirloom plants and animals.
+Coggeshall Farm Museum: a living historical farm set on 48 acres which depicts the agrarian life in 1799 through live interpretation, historic structures, and heirloom plants and animals.